crazzfeng/sendcloud-docs/reference/sms/send_sms_message.md

 ---
 title: Send SMS
-excerpt: This is your first endpoint!
-Edit this page to start documenting your API.
+excerpt: Send an SMS template to one or more recipients.
 api:
   file: send.json
   operationId: get_new-endpoint